 Fifty retreatants can be accommodated in single and twin-bedded rooms, ensuite cottages and thatched chalets overlooking the secluded valleys on the property – a short distance away from the dining room, office, library, studio and meditation hall.
 Click here to view.

 The Centre is justly famous for its fine lacto-ovo vegetarian cuisine which is featured in its own best-selling recipe books, Quiet Food, The Cake the Buddha Ate and Plentiful:The Big Book Of Buddha Food.
 The BRC menu includes organically grown vegetables and farm-baked bread.
+Pure natural honey is produced from the estate thanks to our friendly bees, and can be bought in the shop.

 The Retreat Centre offers a tranquil environment for the study and practice of philosophy, psychology, meditation and the arts associated with Buddhist culture.
 The Centre therefore encourages adherence to traditional Buddhist moral principles during retreats, such as respect for all forms of life and abstinence from alcoholic drinks and hallucinogenic drugs.
 Noble Silence is maintained from the last meditation at night until the first session after breakfast in the morning.
 During some retreats, Noble Silence is maintained throughout.
 Radios and pets are not allowed at the Centre.
 Only some retreats are suitable for children from the age of 12 (e.g. family, kite, sketching and art retreats): please check with the Administrator.